Chinese Taiwan

 Accounting Requirements

 All public companies (listed companies) are required to prepare financial statements in accordance with International Financial Reporting Standards (IFRS) as endorsed by the Financial Supervisory Commission (FSC), or with permission, IFRS as issued by the International Accounting Standards Board (IASB).
-The same rule applies to all financial institutions and “other financial institutions” such as credit cooperatives, credit card companies, and insurance intermediaries.
+The same rule applies to all financial institutions and “other financial institutions” such as credit cooperatives and credit card companies.
 The Act requires all non-public companies to either follow IFRS endorsed by the FSC, or Enterprise Accounting Standards (EAS).
 The EAS are developed based on the 2013 IFRS for SMEs.

 IFRS are translated by the Accounting Research and Development Foundation (ARDF) under the authority of the Securities and Futures Bureau (SFB), with endorsement provided by the FSC.
 The ARDF is responsible for reviewing and translating all accounting standards issued by the IASB, then submitting them to the FSC for endorsement to be applied in the jurisdiction.
 IFRS endorsed by the FSC are called the Traditional Chinese IFRS (TIFRS).
 TIFRS differ from IFRS issued by the IASB as some options have been eliminated and effective dates differ.